Front Royal, Virginia: Attractions

-Front Royal is the home of Randolph-Macon Academy (founded 1892) which features an Air Force JROTC program.
+Front Royal is the home of Randolph-Macon Academy (founded 1892).
 Front Royal is also the home of Christendom College and the Smithsonian Conservation Biology Institute (SCBI).
 Along with these institutions are the two rival high schools, Skyline High School and Warren County High School.

 Commercially, Front Royal hosts the Virginia Inland Port, a U.S. Customs-designated port of entry, situated on U.S. Route 522.

 Front Royal is home to the 440 acre Avtex Fibers Superfund Site.
 Once Virginia's largest Superfund site, remediation activities at this former rayon manufacturing facility have been ongoing since 1989.
 The site is intended to eventually house a 175 acre eco-friendly office park, 30 acre of soccer fields, and 240 acre of conservancy park along the Shenandoah River.
 The plant, which was built by the American Viscose Corporation in the 1930s and at one time employed nearly 3,500 workers, was closed in 1989 after being cited for more than 2,000 environmental violations over five years, including emissions of polychlorinated biphenyls (PCBs) into the Shenandoah River.
 The plant's main buildings were demolished in 1997 as part of the cleanup.

 The U.S. Customs and Border Protection's Canine Center Front Royal is located in Front Royal.
 This facility has trained dogs and their handlers in various detection abilities for federal and law enforcement agencies since 1974.